yellowdog/python-examples/README.md

 - **Deleting** objects in the YellowDog Object Store with the **`yd-delete`** command
 - **Listing** YellowDog items using the **`yd-list`** command
 - **Resizing** Worker Pools and Compute Requirements
+- **Boosting** Allowances
-- **Creating, Updating and Removing** Source Templates, Compute Templates, Keyrings, Credentials, Namespace Storage Configurations, Image Families, and Configured Worker Pools
+- **Creating, Updating and Removing** Source Templates, Compute Templates, Keyrings, Credentials, Namespace Storage Configurations, Image Families, Allowances, and Configured Worker Pools
 - **Following Event Streams** for Work Requirements, Worker Pools and Compute Requirements

 The operation of the commands is controlled using TOML configuration files and/or environment variables and command line arguments.
 In addition, Work Requirements and Worker Pools can be defined using JSON files providing extensive configurability.